Meteorological Measurements at UNC Asheville

 The UNC Asheville Department of Atmospheric Sciences maintains a database of meteorological observations from the weather station beginning on December 3, 2018.
 Since then, the suite of measurements has gradually expanded with additional sensors, with the current configuration completed on January 2, 2021.
 All measurements at both 1-minute and 5-minute intervals have passed through rudimentary quality assurance algorithms.
 These data are available for retrieval and plotting from the links on the left.
 The State Climate Office has applied further quality assurance algorithms and summary measures to a subset of the available data for the UNCA Asheville Weather Tower (UNCA) NC ECONet station.

-Create your own customized data plots, view current files, and retrieve past data files on the Daily Data Retrieval page.
+Create your own customized data plots, view current files, and retrieve past data files on our Daily Data Retrieval page.

 The following observations are available from the weather station at UNC Asheville at both 1-minute and 5-minute intervals.
 Please see the data description page for details on each measurement.